 - Both parties committed adultery, then the court may use its discretion as to whether to award alimony.

-As part of the determination of whether to award alimony, and if so, for how long, the court looks must consider several factors.
+As part of the determination of whether to award alimony, and if so, for how long, the court must consider several other factors.